flosch/simpleapi/README.rst

 1. Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
 2. Use SSL to encrypt the datastream.
-3. Use key authentication, limit ipaddress access to your business' network.
+3. Use key authentication, limit ip-address access to your business' network.
+4. You can set up a simple throtteling by setting a callable to `__ip_restriction__` which keeps track at every request of an ip-address (the callable gets the ip-address of the calling party as the first argument).

 Limitations
 ===========